-Capital construction information technology requests are evaluated and prioritized by CDHE and CCHE alongside all other capital projects and they are submitted to OSPB and the Joint Technology Committee (JTC) of the General Assembly.
+Capital construction IT requests are evaluated and prioritized by CDHE and CCHE separate from all other capital projects and they are submitted to OSPB and the Joint Technology Committee (JTC) of the General Assembly.
+These requests should generally exceed \$500,000.
+Requests should be for cohesive projects, not several disjointed projects compiled to meet the \$500,000 threshold.
+Requests should fit into robust, long-term capital IT planning.